vasimakramsy/Tkinter/README.md

 # part-3
 BMI calculator
-you can check your body health condition by calculating the bmi and try to get your result
+you can check your body health condition by calculating the bmi and try to get your results